Plauen: History

 In the late-19th century, Plauen became a centre of textile manufacturing, specializing in Chemical lace, called Plauen lace.
 Around 1910, Plauen, as an industrial 'boomtown' of the region, reached its population peak (1910 census: 121,000, 1912: 128,000).
 Plauen's population, however, has shrunk dramatically since the Second World War (1939: 111,000 inhabitants).

 In the 1930s, Plauen hosted the first chapter of the Nazi Party outside of Bavaria.

 During the war, the Nazis operated a prison in the town, and three subcamps of the Flossenbürg concentration camp.
-500 women, mostly Polish, but also Russian, Italian, French, Yugoslavian and Croatian, were imprisoned and used as forced labour in the first two subcamps, and 50 men from various countries were imprisoned in the third subcamp.
+Five hundred women, mostly Polish, but also Russian, Italian, French, Yugoslavian and Croatian, were imprisoned and used as forced labour in the first two subcamps, and 50 men from various countries were imprisoned in the third subcamp.
 It was occupied by American troops on 16 April 1945 but was left to Red Army on 1 July 1945.
-On December 15, 1945, the city issued 7 semi-postal postage stamps of its own to raise money for reconstruction.
+On 15 December 1945, the city issued 7 semi-postal postage stamps of its own to raise money for reconstruction.

-From 1945 onwards, Plauen fell into the Soviet occupation zone of Germany, which later became the German Democratic Republic (1949-1990).
+From 1945 onwards, Plauen fell into the Soviet occupation zone of Germany, which later became the German Democratic Republic (1949–1990).
 Plauen hosted a large Red Army occupation garrison and, in the last years of the GDR (DDR), an officer school of the Border Guards ("Grenztruppen der DDR").
 The first mass demonstration against the communist regime in the GDR began in Plauen on 7 October 1989; this was the beginning of a series of mass demonstrations across the country and ultimately led to the re-unification of Germany in 1990.

 The exposé Fast Food Nation gives special mention to Plauen as the first city of the GDR to have a McDonald's restaurant following the collapse of the Berlin Wall.

-In the district reform of 1 July 2008, Plauen lost its urban district status and was merged into the district Vogtlandkreis.
+As part of Saxony's local government reform of July 1st 2008, Plauen lost its status as a district-free city and was integrated into the Vogtlandkreis district.